euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 In this paper we have introduced the pyMIC offload module for executing kernels on the Intel Xeon Phi coprocessor.
 The architecture of pyMIC has been outlined and several examples have been presented.
-It is shown by utilising pyMIC in combination with MKL how it is possible to obtain a substantial speedup for ``dgemm``.
+It is shown by utilizing pyMIC in combination with MKL how it is possible to obtain a substantial speedup for ``dgemm``.
 We have also described PyFR, an open source framework for solving the compressible Navier-Stokes equations.
 The architecture of PyFR, including the techniques used that allow it to run performantly across a variety of hardware platforms, have also been presented.
-We have shown how using pyMIC it is possible add a backend into PyFR that can target the Intel Xeon Phi.
+We have shown how using pyMIC it is possible add a backend into PyFR that can target the Intel Xeon Phi coprocessor.
 Implementation details have been discussed and benchmarks presented that show a speedup compared with a conventional CPU for a benchmark flow problem.

 The roadmap for the pyMIC module contains several extensions that we are planning to develop over the course of the upcoming releases.
 The next release of pyMIC will support Python 3.
 We are also working on extending the synchronization capabilities of pyMIC to add support for multiple independent streams.
-A future version of pyMIC will add events that will allow for synchronizing host threads with streams objects as well as the synchonization of multiple streams.
+A future version of pyMIC will add events that will allow for synchronizing host threads with streams objects as well as the synchronization of multiple streams.
+Compression of the data stream to the target device may be of interest to leverage the compute power of the host system to compress the data stream before sending it over the PCIe bus.
 Finally, we are looking into extending pyMIC beyond native kernels on the target devices by providing offload capabilities for generic Python code.